dougbutner/web-4/README.md

 **Phase One**
 > Implementing time tokens

-**Time tokens** are implemented on any and all blockchains where developers see the value.
+**Time Tokens** are implemented on any and all blockchains where developers see the value.
 These developers provide open-source instructions and tools to helps others make their own time tokens.

-**Provable individuality** for Time Tokens is up to each application and blockchain, and these application can choose to ignore this requirement, risking their system' integrity.
+**Provable individuality** for Time Tokens is up to each application and blockchain, and these application can choose to ignore this requirement, risking their systems' integrity.
 Federated (Google / SSO) and decentralized options (Civic) may be used.

-**Information entropy** and geosocial layers are starting to be theorized.
+**Information entropy** and geosocial layers are starting to be theorized, but not showing up.

 Action Points:
 - ERC proposal (and similar for other blockchains)
 - Federated +

 **Phase Two**
+Aplications using Time Tokes

 **Phase Three**
-biocryptography
+Biocryptography
 developing biocryptography standards

 **Phase Four**